-Nov 3 (Reuters) - Under Armour Inc is being probed by U.S. federal law enforcement officials, examining whether the sportswear maker shifted sales from quarter to quarter to appear healthier, the Wall Street Journal reported on Sunday.
+(Reuters) - Under Armour Inc <UAA.N> is under investigation by U.S. federal law enforcement officials over whether the sportswear maker shifted sales from quarter to quarter to appear financially healthier, the Wall Street Journal reported on Sunday.

-Last month, Under Armour said longtime Chief Executive Officer Kevin Plank was stepping down from the role next year, handing the reins of the sportswear maker to operations head Patrik Frisk, in an attempt to help battle brutal competition from Nike Inc and Adidas AG in the United States.
+Last month, Under Armour said longtime Chief Executive Officer Kevin Plank was stepping down from the role next year, handing the reins of the company to operations head Patrik Frisk in an attempt to help battle brutal competition from Nike Inc <NKE.N> and Adidas AG <ADSGn.DE> in the United States.

-(Reporting by Mekhla Raina in Bengaluru; Editing by Peter Cooney)
+(Reporting by Mekhla Raina in Bengaluru; Editing by Peter Cooney and Will Dunham)